krono-safe/mcti-detect/README.md

 ## Building from sources

-You first need to install a [D toolchain][2] for your specific platform.
+You first need to install a [D toolchain][2] for your specific platform (tested with `dmd 2.091.0`).
 Then, you just have to run the `make check` command.
 It will compile `mcti-detect` and run the test harness.

 ## Usage